metricationmatters/research/proposals/AreaAndVolume.md

 Problem Summary:

-How to indicate prefixes for base unit of area and volume?
+What is the proper way to indicate prefixes for base unit of area and volume?

 1 square millometer (1 mm<sup>2</sup>) is not the same as 1 millo square meter.